Akua Njeri: Early life

-Assassination of Fred Hampton
+Death of Fred Hampton

-Shortly after 4:00am on December 4, 1969, the Chicago Police Department, carrying out a raid connected with the COINTELPRO project, stormed the apartment at 2337 West Monroe Street where Hampton, Njeri and several other Panther members slept.
+Shortly after 4:00 am on December 4, 1969, the Chicago Police Department, carrying out a raid connected with the COINTELPRO project, stormed the apartment at 2337 West Monroe Street where Hampton, Njeri and several other Panther members slept.

 Njeri was asleep beside Hampton when agents entered the apartment.
 She was 19 years old and more than eight months pregnant.
 Recounting the raid, she describes hearing the first shots near the front of the apartment and immediately attempting to shield Hampton with her body.
 When the shooting stopped, she stood up and began moving out of the bedroom.
 Police approached her and dragged her by the top of her head into the kitchen.
 She recalls a police voice saying "He's barely alive; he'll barely make it," before more shooting began.
 She heard "He's good and dead now."
 Njeri describes avoiding looking at Hampton's body so as to remain stoic.
 She was handcuffed and led by police from the apartment with a gun pressed to her pregnant belly.

 Njeri and other survivors of the raid were arrested, charged with attempted murder and aggravated assault, and held on $100,000 bail.